aregsar/aregsarblog/blog/2021/installing-php-extensions-on-macos/index.md

 php -i | grep redis
 ```

-If extensions aren't properly loaded, there are two easy fixes.
+## Troubleshooting extensions

-## Troubleshooting extensions that are not listed after installation
+The following are sreps we can take to troubleshoot any extensions that are not listed by php or pecl after installation.

 First as mentioned above try using the force flag with the install command and run the command again: